Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: An Experimental Study: Inventory Control

-{\bf Scenario I.} Here we note a large optimality gap between the optimal $(\TotalCost_1^*)$ and best performing base-stock policy $(\TotalCost_1^{\BaseStock^*})$.
-This bias is propagated onto \OnlineBaseStock, where we observe that while it learns the optimal base-stock policy, it still suffers from a $95\%$ optimality gap relative to the true optimal policy.
-This simple example emphasizes the importance of designing algorithms that converge to the {\em true optimal policy}, rather than a {\em heuristic policy} as is typically considered in the literature.
+\paragraph{Optimality of base-stock policy class.} In Scenario I we observe a substantial optimality gap between the true optimal policy ($\TotalCost_1^*)$ and best performing base-stock policy ($\TotalCost_1^{\BaseStock^*}$).
+This bias directly propagates to the \OnlineBaseStock algorithm, which although it successfully learns the optimal base-stock level, it nonetheless suffers a gap relative to the true optimal policy.
+This example highlights the importance of algorithms that provably converge to the {\em true optimal policy} rather than to a heuristic class, as is commonly considered in the inventory control literature.
+In contrast, each of the procedures $\{$\HFUCRL, \UCRL, \QLearning, \PlugIn\!$\}$ show convergence to the true-optimal policy in this setting.
+That said, \QLearning is only marginally better than \OnlineBaseStock and performs significantly worse than \HFUCRL and \UCRL.
+This gap arises because \QLearning ignores the low-rank Exo-MDP structure of the problem, leading to excess exploration of the full endogenous state-action space (and theoretically, with regret that grows exponentially in the lead time $L$).
+By contrast, \HFUCRL and \UCRL explicitly exploits the exogenous structure, allowing it to rapidly learn the optimal policy and achieve performance comparable to \PlugIn without requiring full observation of the exogenous state.

-In contrast, \UCRL, \QLearning, and \PlugIn perform much better since they converge to the true optimal policy.
-However, \QLearning is only marginally better than the \OnlineBaseStock policy, and much worse than our algorithm \UCRL.
-This arises since \QLearning ignores the low-rank structure of the Exo-MDP representation of this problem, leading to unnecessary exploration in the entire endogenous state-action spaces (and theoretically, by suffering regret exponential in $L$).
-In contrast, \UCRL takes advantage of the exogenous structure to quickly learn the optimal policy, achieving similar performance to \PlugIn while simultaneously not requiring that the exogenous state is fully observed.
+In Scenarios II and III we observe no optimality gap between the best performing base-stock policy and the true optimal policy.
+In these regimes, \OnlineBaseStock performs substantially better, as it converges to the true optimal policy rather than a biased heuristic.
+Nonetheless, \QLearning continues to converge more slowly, reflecting its failure to exploit the Exo-MDP structure.
+Even in these favorable settings for base-stock policies, \OnlineBaseStock remains empirically inferior to \HFUCRL, despite \HFUCRL being a more general-purpose algorithm.

-{\bf Scenario II and Scenario III.} Here we note no optimality gap between the best performing base-stock policy $\TotalCost_1^{\BaseStock^*}$ and the true optimal policy $\TotalCost_1^*$.
-When comparing the performance of \QLearning we still observe it converges much slower, again since it does not directly exploit the Exo-MDP structure in the problem.
-We also see that \OnlineBaseStock performs much better since it is converging to the true optimal policy rather than a biased heuristic.
-However, its empirical performance is still worse than \UCRL, despite it being a more general solver.
-Together these experiments show the robustness of \UCRL to different regimes, achieving convergence to the true optimal policy even in settings where the optimal base-stock policy is sub-optimal, and additionally achieves similar statistical power as \OnlineBaseStock.
+Together, these experiments show the robustness of \HFUCRL and \UCRL to different regimes, achieving convergence to the true optimal policy even in settings where the optimal base-stock policy is sub-optimal; and additionally achieves similar performance as \OnlineBaseStock when the optimal base-stock policy is optimal.